InstituteforDiseaseModeling/laser-generic/docs/get-started/optimization.md

 ```
 ///

-This often reveals the top 1 to 3 performance bottlenecks.
+This often reveals the top one to three performance bottlenecks.
 Focus first on the biggest offender—it provides the most opportunity for speedup.
 Often, the largest bottleneck is not what you might instinctively expect.
 Avoid optimizing a component only to find out it contributes just a small percentage of the total runtime.
 A modest improvement in the runtime of an “expensive” component is often more effective than spending a lot of time on highly optimizing a component which only accounts for a small fraction of runtime.
 Also, make sure that your reporting code is being measured and reported, ideally in its own ‘bucket’.
 This may be easier or harder depending on how you are doing reporting.
 Since reporting usually involves counting over the entire population, it usually shows up as a hotspot sooner or later.
 Fortunately, it’s usually fairly easy to speed up.
 Or even eliminate.

 ## Leverage AI